 NOTE: The recipe prices are calculated by using grocery store websites.
 The actual cost of the recipe will vary depending on what ingredients you already have.

-- First, marinate the chicken and place it in the fridge to chill for 1-4 hours.
+- Marinate the chicken and place it in the fridge to chill for 1-4 hours.

-- Next, remove the chicken and let it sit at room temperature for 20 minutes.
+- Remove the chicken and let it sit at room temperature for 20 minutes.

 - Grill the chicken for about 2 ½ minutes per side.
 And again for about 3 minutes per side until the internal temperature reads 160°F. Note that the internal temperature will continue to rise as the chicken rests in the next step.

-- Finally, move the chicken off the grill and let it rest for 5 minutes before serving.
+- Move the chicken off the grill and let it rest for 5 minutes before serving.

 SERVE: Rest the chicken for about 5 mixtures before slicing and serving.
 You can keep the chicken out for about an hour before you need to refrigerate it.